 - Two breast feathers must be collected from your falcon (see below) and placed in a zip-lock bag.
 Your name and USFWS falconry band number must be clearly written on the bag with an indelible marker.

 - Captured falcons must be taken to a VDGIF Regional office within 48 hours of capture to confirm the band number and collect feather specimens.
-Locations of Regional Offices can be found on this website.
 If you need assistance locating an office or do not have internet access please call the VDGIF headquarters at (804) 367-1000.

-- Upon reporting of the capture and possession (as required in #6 above) of the single passage peregrine, all falconers authorized to take a falcon will be contacted by telephone to inform them of the season closure, and the Department's web site will be updated to report the season closure.
-All permittees must be accessible by telephone from September 20 until the season closes, or they must check the Department's web site each day to determine whether the season is open or closed.
+- Upon reporting of the capture and possession (as required in #6 above) of the fifth passage peregrine, all falconers authorized to take a falcon will be contacted by telephone to inform them of the season closure, and the Department’s website will be updated to report the season closure.
+All permittees must be accessible by telephone from September 20 until the season closes, or they must check the Department’s website each day to determine whether the season is open or closed.
 No attempts to take a peregrine falcon are authorized after notification of season closure.
-If an unreported or unconfirmed passage peregrine is in an authorized permittee's possession at the time of season closure, it must be reported immediately by calling (540) 538-1021 as described in #6 above.
-The bird may then be retained in possession, but may not be removed from Virginia, until VDGIF confirms the single authorized peregrine take at our Regional Offices as described in #8 above.
-Upon confirmation of take of the sole peregrine falcon, any additional birds held in possession by any authorized permittee must be immediately released.